burlachenkok/exploring-python3/python3-note.md

 Python has named references to objects.
 It has no variables available to the programmer for reference by value (at least at the Language level).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.
 Consequently, you do not have *direct* access to the raw view of underlying value.

 Moreover, there is still one not-nice aspect with the default argument presented in Python since the early `2.*` version.
-For the default argument - the default value is passed by reference and *calculated once*.
+For the default argument, the default value is passed by reference and *calculated once*.
 This (unfortunately) creates an implicit global default value object.
-For C++ this is not observed, because arguments are passed by value, and the default value is just shorthand not to write arguments in some circumstances.
+For C++, this is not observed because arguments are passed by value, and the default value is just shorthand not to write arguments in some circumstances.

 ## Context in Python as Scope in C++

 The context in Python is a concept similar to C++'s scope.
 However, in Python, you can not create scopes inside the function.
-For example if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope.
+For example, if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope.

-In fact, in Python, there are only 4 contexts (which are in C++ terminology called scopes):
+In fact, in Python, there are only 4 contexts (which are, in C++ terminology, called scopes):

 * **Local Context/Scope.** The context inside the current function.
-As we have mentioned earlier a new loop with a new indentation does not introduce a new local scope as is happening in C++ with using curly braces `{}`.
+As we have mentioned earlier, a new loop with a new indentation does not introduce a new local scope as is happening in C++ with using curly braces `{}`.

 * **Enclosing Context/Scope.** Locally declare a function inside a function.
 Variables from the parent function will be implicitly accessible to the children.